 http://www.adobe.com?utm_medium=socialmedia&utm_source =facebook&utm_campaign=seasonal-sale&utm_content=photo-400x700px

-As you can see, the second link contains much more text.
+The second link contains more text.
 UTM parameters always go after the top-level domain (.com in this example) and begin with a question mark.
-After this, the order of the parameters don’t matter, but following a consistent naming convention is advised.
-Ampersands need to be placed between each parameter to separate each UTM.
+After this, the order of the parameters do not matter, but following a consistent naming convention is advised.
+Ampersands must be placed between each parameter to separate each UTM.
 Now we can go into more detail about what each parameter represents.

 Learn about best practices for setting up UTM parameters.